monarch-initiative/gpsea/docs/tutorial.rst

 and `Ventricular septal defect <https://hpo.jax.org/browse/term/HP:0001629>`_.

 This is just one of many analysis types that are possible with GPSEA.
-Please refer to User guide (next section) to learn more.
+Please refer to the User guide (next section) to learn more.